raspberrypilearning/getting-started-with-guis/worksheet2.md

     ```

     - We have specified the `app` parameter as usual to tell the Combo that the app is its master.
-    - The `options` argument is a list of options we wish to display in the `Combo` widget
+    - The `options` argument is a list of options we wish to display in the `Combo` widget.
     - Because we specified `layout=grid` in the app, we have to now include a `grid` argument with each widget, to tell it where to appear.
 The grid argument should be a list containing [x,y] values for where you would like the widget to appear on the grid, with [0,0] on the grid being the top left corner.
 We can also align the widget within the grid square, in this case on the left.

 1. Save your code and press F5 to run it.
 Note that the Combo appears in the very top left of the screen even though we specified its grid position as [0,1].
 This is because empty grid squares have no height or width, so as grid square [0,0] is empty, it effectively doesn't exist.